zulip/zulip/templates/zerver/why-zulip.md

 ## Remote workers can't participate

-If channel conversations only last an hour or two, workers in different timezones can only communicate over channels during the narrow window when everyone is online.
+This means that workers in different timezones can only effectively collaborate during the narrow windows when everyone is at their keyboards.
+As a result, Slack isn't an effective communication platform for remote work.

-As a pointed illustration of how hard remote work is on Slack: The company that makes Slack advertises no remote job positions (positions where you could work from anywhere).
-By contrast, the Zulip team is distributed across a dozen time zones, and uses only Zulip and GitHub issues for communication (no email lists, video meetings, etc).
+As a pointed illustration: The company that makes Slack has over 1000 employees and yet advertises no remote job positions (positions where you could work from anywhere).

+In contrast, the Zulip team has over 30 core team members distributed across a dozen time zones, and uses only Zulip and GitHub issues for communication (no email lists, video meetings, etc).

 ## Teams that love Slack are often mostly using DMs and small channels

-Slack is great for private messages ("DMs"), integrations, and quick questions.
+Slack is great for private messages ("DMs"), integrations, and quick questions when everyone's online.
 Most glowing reviews of Slack are actually of these aspects of Slack.
-We find that even people that love Slack typically send the vast majority of their messages in DMs or to small channels.
+We find that even people that love Slack typically send the vast majority of their messages in DMs, and avoid using public Slack channels.

 ## So where is the communication happening?

 In organizations that have adopted Slack, mostly the same place it happened before they adopted Slack: email, meetings, and small group chat.

 Email is great for asynchronous work; that’s a big part of why everyone uses it.
 Email’s simple subject line model, used properly, can solve all of the issues above.
-However, it is too slow and clunky for serious discussion;
-even a 50 message thread starts to feel unwieldy.
+However, it is too clunky for conversations; even a 10-message thread is unwieldy.
 And it lacks many of the conversational features of modern chat apps, like instant delivery of messages, typing notifications, emoji reactions, at-mentions, and more.

-Meetings are the current state-of-the-art for larger conversations where managers, PMs, or other senior people are present.
+Meetings are the current state-of-the-art for conversations where busy people like managers, PMs, or other senior people participate.
 However, meetings are often extremely inefficient.
 Participants may need to be present for an hour-long meeting when their input is only needed for five minutes portion of the discussion.
 If someone is unable to attend the meeting, their input is lost.
-Someone has to take notes for there to be any record of what happened or any record of follow-ups.
+Someone has to take notes for there to be any record of what happened or any follow-ups.
 And meetings add delay and scheduling overhead to decisions.

 Finally, small group chat works for the short term, but it doesn't build